Wanda Nevada: Production

+The Carole King song "Morning Sun" was featured in the film.

 Reception

 Todd McCarthy of Variety called the film "a serio-comic romance which is unconvincing on virtually every level.
 What charm it has stems from the quirky convergence of several different genres, but Peter Fonda's third directorial outing is all but sunk by Brooke Shields' critically deficient performance."

-Gene Siskel of the Chicago Tribune awarded 2 stars out of 4 and called it "a desperate film trying to make it through in bits and pieces rather than through one consistently written script."
+Gene Siskel of the Chicago Tribune awarded 2 stars out of 4, and called it "a desperate film trying to make it through in bits and pieces rather than through one consistently written script."

 Kevin Thomas of the Los Angeles Times was generally positive and wrote, "It's all stuff and nonsense—your typical 'relationship' movie—but it's pretty ingratiating all the same.
 The neophyte Hackin seems a born storyteller, and Fonda, who also directs, brings a depth of perception and feeling to 'Wanda Nevada' that makes it quite appealing."

 Rick Groen of The Globe and Mail declared the film "the least able fable imaginable.
-Screenwriter Dennis Hackin's idea of profundity is to toss in characters and ideas like so many candies into a grab bag, and with just as much substance ...
+Screenwriter Dennis Hackin's idea of profundity is to toss in characters and ideas like so many candies into a grab bag, and with just as much substance...
 It also contains every piece of clichéd Western dialogue ever uttered.
 One kindly assumes that was deliberate, but cliches in themselves, put to no larger purpose, don't make a film camp or ironic.
 They just make it bad."

+Sequel

+According to a May 29, 1979 Daily Variety item, Peter Fonda planned a sequel titled, Wanda Havana, and was given permission to film on location in Cuba, but no further information about the project has been found.

 Home media

-The film has been released on VHS, DVD and in digital format.
+The film has been released on DVD and in the digital format.